 Note that plastic tensioners of this type can also be used as antenna insulators.

 I recently have been experimenting with several other types.
 So far, they seem to work best when the device is attached to the anchor, and the rope passed through it.
 (This keeps the adjustment point at a constant height.)
 To accomplish that, I have tied small loops of rope to the adjusters that can secure it to a nail, branch, hook, or whatever is available.
 Then I double over the rope to make an “end” that is passed through the device.
 These actually work quite well, although there is a danger of forgetting and leaving the tensioning device attached to the tree when you are taking down the antenna.
-For that reason I use bright colored rope for the loop, to make it easier to see.
+For that reason I prefer bright colored rope for the loop, to make it easier to see.
 There may be other ways to use these – I am still experimenting.

 The push-button cord locks used on drawstrings for clothing, also can work well here.
 By folding the rope and passing it through the hole, it makes a loop that can be slipped over, or clipped to, an anchor.
 The rope can be adjusted when the lock is squeezed, then locks into place when it is released.

 These also make great tuning adjustments for the ends of wire antennas.

 Here the end of the purple wire is tied to the insulator after the cord lock is slipped onto it.
 Then the free end of the wire is passed back through the cord lock.
 Sliding the cord lock up the wire raises the resonant frequency of the antenna, as more of the wire is folded back, while letting the end of the wire hang down.
 That allows field adjustment of wires if needed.